UltraMessaging/um_python/README.md

 The lbmsrc.py and lbmrcv.py example programs should get you started.
 The generated file "_lbm_cffi.c" can also sometimes be helpful.

+# Callbacks

+In this version of the wrapper, only three application callbacks are defined:
+* Source event callback
+* Receiver event callback
+* Logger callback

+These are defined in "lbm_py_callback.h", and are the names of Python functions in your program.
+Note that the names of those functions are set at build time of the wrapper and cannot be changed over time or across application programs.

+This is obviously not a good situation since application programmers will want to use their own naming conventions.
+In fact, it is a serious problem because some applications need to assign different topics to different callback functions.

+A simple method of solving this problem is to define a callback class which decouples the callback that UM calls from the application callback function.
+This method was implmented for the receive event callback in the "lbmtst.py" test program.

 # Troubleshooting